nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Redoing a previously executed undo command: `undo`

-Redos the previous undo command that was executed.
+Redoes the previous undo command that was executed.

 Format: `redo`